Tax season is officially underway, and individuals are preparing their financial records to get tax returns ready.

 Reporting 1099-Q Amounts on Your Tax Return

-Virginia529 is required to report withdrawals to the IRS with Form 1099-Q. Qualified higher education expenses include tuition, fees, books, computers and related technology, and some room and board costs for students attending an eligible educational institution, such as a college or university.
+Virginia529 is required to report withdrawals to the IRS with Form 1099-Q. Qualified education expenses include tuition, fees, books, computers and related technology, and some room and board costs for students attending an eligible college or university.

 Families can also take a tax-free withdrawal to pay for tuition expenses at private, public and religious elementary and high schools.
 This amount is limited to $10,000 per year, per student.

-If the withdrawal(s) taken from your account did not exceed the total amount of your 2020 qualified higher education expenses incurred, you should not need to report the withdrawal(s) on your tax return.
-If, however, the withdrawal(s) exceeded your total 2020 qualified higher education expenses, consult a tax professional for more information as you may have income tax consequences.
+If the withdrawal(s) taken on your account did not exceed the total amount of 2023 qualified higher education expenses incurred, you should not need to report the withdrawal(s) on your tax return.
+If, however, the withdrawal(s) exceeded your total qualified higher education expenses, consult a tax professional for more information as you may have income tax consequences.

 Reporting Contributions on Your Tax Return